 Kenny joined the group as a PhD student in April 2018.
 He received an MSc in Machine Learning from Imperial College London and an MA in Mathematics from Johns Hopkins University.

-His general interests fall within the intersection of cybersecurity and mathematics.
+His general interests are in machine learning, cryptography, and mathematics.
 His current research is on the security of machine learning algorithms, primarily adversarial machine learning.
 He is also interested in health or lifestyle optimization, and is very much into enjoying good food.

 Find him on LinkedIn.